 A. The ASAA will allow one (1) false start.
-The first infraction will be charged to the field, with the second resulting in the disqualification of the athlete and/or team.
+The first infraction will be charged to the field, with the second resulting in the disgualification of the athlete and/or team.

 The season of play for track & field shall be February 15 to the ASAA provincial championship on the first Friday and Saturday in June.
 The season of play is not intended to include July and August.
-See SECTION V - ACTIVITIES, Item 3, For more information.
+See SECTION V - ACTIVITIES, Item 3.
+For more information.

-- A. There shall be three age categories for both boys and girls: - i.
-Junior under 16 before September 1 of that school year - ii.
-Intermediate under 17 before September 1 of that school year - iii.
-Senior under 19 before September 1 of that school yearNote: Students with a birthday on September 1 of that school year must compete in the higher category. - B. Competitors are limited to competition in one category only with the exception of open events.
+- A. There shall be three age categories for both boys and girls: - I. Junior under 16 before September 1 of that school year - II.
+Intermediate under 17 before September 1 of that school year - III.
+Senior under 19 before September 1 of that school year

+Note: Students with a birthday on September 1 of that school year must compete in the higher category.

+- B. Competitors are limited to competition in one category only with the exception of open events.
 Any competitor may compete in an open event. - C. Zones are permitted two competitors/relay teams per event. - D. Each competitor may enter a maximum of four events.
 The relay is considered a track event. - E. All zone entries must be in the hands of the meet director (regional or provincial) by 12:00 p.m. on the Tuesday preceding the respective meet. - F. Athletes registered in an age category as of the deadline must remain in that age category.
 At the coaches meeting prior to the meet, substitutions and scratches will be allowed but changing age categories will not be allowed.

-A. The ASAA provincial competition will be a two-day event beginning at 10:00 a.m. on Friday.
-There will be an afternoon and evening session on Friday and a morning and afternoon session on Saturday.

-B. Hosting of the provincial competition will be set on a rotating basis through the establishment of five regional hosting zones.
+- A. The ASAA provincial competition will be a two-day event beginning Friday morning.
+There will be a morning and afternoon session on Friday and Saturday. - B. Hosting of the provincial competition will be set on a rotating basis through the establishment of five regional hosting zones.